-This information is for you if you wish to know more about diabetes that develops in pregnancy (gestational diabetes) or have been told that you have gestational diabetes.
+This information is for you if you wish to know more about diabetes that develops in pregnancy or if you have been offered testing for gestational diabetes.

 It may also be helpful if you are a partner, relative or friend of someone who is in this situation.